tomaszzozo/tomaszzozo/README.md

 - 💻 Here you will find my portfolio projects which I decided to share with the world (keep in mind that I have other projects which I decided not to put here).
 - 👀 I’m interested in game development, mobile app development and web development.
 - 🌱 I’m currently learning ReactJS by building my own online shop.
-- 👨‍💻 I'm currently working as an intern in Commerzbank in Łódź.
+- 👨‍💻 I'm currently working as an intern at Commerzbank in Łódź.
 I provide methods that testers will use.
 - ⚙️ I'm currently working with Java, Selenium and Gauge framework.
 - 📫 How to reach me: tomasz.wojtkiewicz@outlook.com.